ThingLabsIo/ThingLabsIo.github.io/pages/photon/photon-lab002.md

 // Define the Jonny Five and Particle-IO variables var five = require("johnny-five");
 var particle = require("particle-io");

+// Set up the access credentials for Particle and Azure var token = process.env.PARTICLE_KEY || 'YOUR PARTICLE ACCESS TOKEN HERE'; var deviceId = process.env.PHOTON_ID || 'YOUR PARTICLE PHOTON DEVICE ID/ALIAS HERE';

+// Create a Johnny Five board instance to represent your Particle Photon.
+// Board is simply an abstraction of the physical hardware, whether it is
-// Define the Johnny Five board as your Particle Photon var board = new five.Board({
+// a Photon, Arduino, Raspberry Pi or other board. var board = new five.Board({
-  io: new particle({
+	io: new Particle({
-    token: process.env.PARTICLE_KEY || 'YOUR API KEY HERE',
-    deviceId: process.env.PARTICLE_DEVICE || 'YOUR DEVICE ID OR ALIAS HERE' })
+		token: token,
+		deviceId: deviceId
+	})
 });

 // Define the pin you will use to read the residual voltage
 // coming from the photoresistor var ANALOGPIN = "A0";